Child Custody & Visitation

 Standard visitation refers to the typical visitation order that is entered in most cases in that particular court.
 The standard visitation can be deviated from under appropriate circumstances.
 Different judges have their own standard orders, which vary from court to court.

 Unfortunately, there are some situations where the custodial parent and/or judge believes that the child isn’t safe unsupervised with the non-custodial parent.
 In these situations, the judge orders Supervised Visitation.

 Supervised visitation is where, in order for the parent to participate in the visitation schedule, there must be a third-party recognized by the court present during the visit.
 The third-party must be a family member or friend that both parents agree on.
 If both parents cannot agree on a suitable third party, the judge can appoint someone.
 There is also an option where visits take place at a licensed facility that can insure the child’s safety.

-Here at Alison Baxter Herlihy, P.C., we have years of divorce experience, and an attorney who is going to properly handle all negotiation, mediation, or litigation matters to try to get the best results possible for you and your family.
+Here at Herlihy Family Law firm, we have years of divorce experience, and attorneys who are going to properly handle all negotiation, mediation, or litigation matters to try to get the best results possible for you and your family.
 Contact us today at 251-432-7909 for a consultation.